hotsno/keroro/README.md

 ## Limitations
 - File names need to follow a strict naming scheme
 - Current code is only tested to work with macOS, might work on Linux.
 Currently doesn't for Windows.
-- Anime needs to have "Watching" status in AniList for it to show on `continue.py`

 ## Planned improvements
 - Make it work on Windows